e-h-dev/floral_design/README.md

 [boto3](https://pypi.org/project/boto3/) - Allows connection to AWS S3 bucket

 ### Programs Used

-[Am I Responsive](https://ui.dev/amiresponsive) - To create the responsive images of the site on a variety of device sizes.
+Mobile Simulator: A google chrome extension - To create the responsive images of the site on a variety of device sizes.

 [Balsamiq](https://balsamiq.com/) - Used to create wireframes.